EuroProofNet/europroofnet.github.io/_pages/eligibility.md

 Eligibility rules are given on page 59 of the [annotated rules](https://www.cost.eu/uploads/2021/10/COST-094-21-Annotated-Rules-for-COST-Actions-Level-C-2021-11-01-1.pdf#page=59):

 - One must be affiliated to a legal entity (see page 49 of the annotated rules for more details).
 Undergraduate students are not eligible.
+Master students need to provide a document signed by their university stating that they follow a master degree affiliated to a research programme.

 - One must be from a COST member country or a Near Neighbor Country (see the list below), unless one is invited to a school as trainer.